berenslab/sBNN/README.md

-Code to reproduce results and figures in the "Sparse Bottleneck Networks for Exploratory Analysisand Visualization of Neural Patch-seq Data" paper (Arxiv link here soon).
+Code to reproduce results and figures in the "Sparse Bottleneck Networks for Exploratory Analysisand Visualization of Neural Patch-seq Data" paper: https://arxiv.org/abs/2006.10411.

 **Requirements:**